yangwu1227/leetcode-ds-algo/hashing/other_patterns/complexities.md

 Check if two strings are considered close.
 Two strings are close if one can be transformed into the other using the following operations:

-  1. Swap any two existing characters in the string.
-Example: `'abcde' -> 'aecdb'`
+  1. Swap any two existing characters in one string.
+Example: `'abcde' -> 'aecdb'`.
+This effectively means that, withtin the same string, the order of the characters does not matter.
-  2. Transform every occurrence of one character into another character and vice versa.
+  2. Transform every occurrence of one existing character into another existing character within a string and vice versa.
 Example: `'aacabb' -> 'bbcbaa'` (all 'a's are transformed into 'b's and all 'b's into 'a's)

 Both operations can be used on either string as many times as necessary.
+However, each operation can only be used on one string at a time.

 ## Explanation